ramtinJ95/RJ-lox-int/README.md

 # RJ-lox-int
+This project is on pause, will implement lox in python first then c++ later.
+Its too much to learn new concepts and using a language im trying to learn better at the same time.
 ## Project Description
 C++ port of the Interpreter for the lox programming language created by Bob Nystrom in the book Crafting Interpreters.
 This meansthat this is implementing part 2 of his book.